 Reality does not fit in the brain

-In a way you can think of state of reality at one moment, as information.
-People have a brain that can deal with information, but reality is extremely complex -relative to what it can grasp.
-For example; the amount of information inside one drop of water, is already way too much for our brains to deal with: the amount of parts, the motions, the interaction with its surrounding... it is simply too much information.
-Also is there no way to get that information from the droplet in your brains.
+You can think of state of reality at one moment, as information.
+People have a brain that can deal with information, but reality is extremely complex relative to what the brain can grasp.
+For example; the amount of information inside one drop of water, is already way too much for our brains to deal with.
+The amount of parts, the motions, the interaction with its surrounding... it is simply too much information.
+Also is there no way to get all that information from the droplet in your brains.
 And even if all that information could somehow be transferred into your brain, then knowing everything about that droplet would still not be equal to that droplet.

 We are blind to most of reality

-A little summary of the things we can not sense with our senses:
+A summary of some of the things we can not sense with our body:

 - that what is too far away.